Using Valve with Docker

 Valve is intended to make plumber APIs more effective in a production setting.
 It is recommended to deploy plumber APIs to production in a Docker container (or use Posit Connect if you have company budget and more use cases than a single API).

-At the end is an example Dockerfile that can act as a reference for you.
-If you have an existing Dockerfile that you use to deploy a plumber API, all you need to do to use Valve is to
+deploy a plumber API, all you need to do to use Valve is to

-1. install Rust,
+- install Rust,

-2. install Valve, and
+- install Valve, and

-3. change your ENTRYPOINT.
+- change your

 Below are the key additional and changes you would have to make.